fent/node-torrent/README.md

 ###hashCheck(torrent, dir, [options], callback(err, emitter))

 Use a torrent object to hash check a directory where its files should be.
-Options can have `maxMemory` and `maxFiles.
+Options can have `maxMemory` and `maxFiles`.
 Which default to 512 MB and 500 respectively.
 The `emitter` the `callback` is called with, emits the following:

 * 'match' `function (index, hash, percentMatched, file, position, length) { }` Emitted when a piece matches with its `index`, the piece, and the percentage of pieces matched so far.